👷Getting started with AI Employees

 How to add your first AI Employee to Motion.

-How to connect an integration so your AI Employee can work inside your tools (like Gmail or Calendar).
+How to connect an integration so your AI Employee can work alongside your third-party tools (like Gmail or Calendar).

 How to edit a skill to make your AI Employee smarter and more tailored to your needs.